sagemath/trac_to_gh/Issue 7988.md

 # Issue 7988: add testcc and testcxx to hgignore in scripts repo

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7988

 Original creator: rlm